-- 33. In a situation of idiosyncratic or market stress in which one of the FMI's (direct) participants/members, or an affiliate company, enters resolution, communications and notifications may be necessary.
-Please distinguish in the below in case there are differences between a situation of idiosyncratic vs. market stress: - a) What notifications or communications would the FMI undertake to the participant/member, their competent and/or resolution authority, the FMI's competent and/or resolution authority, the firm's settlement agent, and other stakeholders, and when?
-Would any of these be based on an obligation for the FMI to notify?
+33. In a situation of idiosyncratic or market stress in which one of the FMI's (direct) participants/members, or an affiliate company, enters resolution, communications and notifications may be necessary.
+Please distinguish in the below in case there are differences between a situation of idiosyncratic vs. market stress.

-Banco de Portugal will inform the TARGET ECB Coordination desk on the actions taken following the decision of the resolution authorities.
-In particular, Banco de Portugal might issue a broadcast to formally inform all NCBs and participants, after a possible teleconference with all TARGET National Central Banks to address the subject and start the cross-jurisdictional impact assessment.
+There are no differences between idiosyncratic and market stress.

-b) Do you have a specific communications plan for this or does your approach leverage existing crisis communication mechanisms?

-Communication plan depends on the situation, but it leverages on existing crisis communication mechanisms.

-c) Does the FMI need to get consent from the firm or inform the firm prior to a notification or communication?
+- a) What notifications or communications would the FMI undertake to the participant/member, their competent and/or resolution authority, the FMI's competent and/or resolution authority, the firm's settlement agent, and other stakeholders, and when?
+Would any of these be based on an obligation for the FMI to notify? - Banco de Portugal would inform other TARGET2 Central Banks, as well as the TARGET2 participants. - b) Do you have a specific communications planfor this or does your approach leverage existing crisis communication mechanisms? - Communication plan depends on the situation but it leverages on existing crisis communication mechanisms. - c) Does the FMI need to get consent from the firm or inform the firm prior to a notification or communication?